 Liberal arts education with a Christian perspective prepares one to live in responsible human freedom.
 Such study promotes a balanced self-development.
 It frees one from the confines of personal experience and immediate interests and encourages entering with understanding into the experience of others.
 It advocates at once a tolerance of differing views, the respect those views deserve, and vigorous engagement with them.
 It fosters those lifelong habits of curiosity and serious inquiry that sustain the growth of the human spirit.
-It develops creative self-expression, including the ability to speak and write articulately.
+It develops creative selfexpression, including the ability to speak and write articulately.
 It provides breadth and flexibility for coping and adapting in a changing world.

-The Maior
+The Major

-As an essential part of their liberal arts education, students choose majors for specialized study in harmony with their personal interests and as preparation for successful entry into their chosen careers or into graduate study.
+As an essential part of their liberal arts education, students choose majors for specialized study in harmony with their personal interests and as preparation for successful entry into their

+Pacific Union College is a Seventhday Adventist learning community offering an excellent Christcentered education that prepares its students for productive lives of useful human service and uncompromising personal integrity. chosen careers or into graduate study.
 The college regularly reviews all programs to maintain their quality and to ensure that they respond to current student demand and to the changing needs of the Church and the larger community.